btraut/hanabi/README.md

 Once web is built, you can use node.js to host them locally:

 1. Navigate to `<root>/web` in a command prompt.
-2. Run `yarn run serve` to launch a local HTTP server.
+2. Run `yarn run start` to launch a local HTTP server.
 Any time web code is rebuilt, this server will automatically relaunch.

 It is recommended that, during active development, you run `yarn run watch` in the web directory in addition to running the server.
 That way, when source files are changed, they are rebuilt and the server will automatically restart.